Some vehicle owners urged to consider security upgrade amid surge in thefts | CBC News

 Some vehicle owners urged to consider security upgrade amid surge in thefts

-Ottawa averaged 5 vehicle thefts a day last year, Ottawa police say
+Average of 5 vehicle thefts a day last year, say Ottawa police

 Mona Botros said she doesn't know much about tech.